kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 3. **Trigger Preemption**  If a `FitError` occurs, initiate the Scheduler preemption logic.
 4. **Isolate Node**: Within the Preemption plugin, narrow the victim search exclusively to the pod's node, noting that this may still result in pods on other nodes being preempted due to workload-aware preemption.
 5. **Snapshot Adjustment**: Temporarily remove the `Deferred` pod from the node snapshot to calculate required space accurately.
 6. **Calculate Victims**: Identify suitable preemption victims and then restore the pod to the snapshot.
+The preemption logic should run only the logic for the resource-fit check, skipping filters that are relevant only to initial scheduling, such as affinity/anti-affinity rules and topology spread constraints.
-7. **Update Status**: Report the success or failure of the preemption attempt in the pod status.
-If preemption is insufficient to make room for a `Deferred` resize, the pod should be added to the Unschedulable queue to try again later.
+7. **Update Status**: Report the success or failure of the preemption attempt in the pod status using the new ResizeUnschedulable condition.
+The pod should then be added to the Unschedulable queue to keep it tracked until the `Deferred` condition is removed by the Kubelet.
 8. **Reevaluation**: When the victim pod is removed, the scheduler will be triggered to move all Unschedulable pods (including the Deferred resize pod) into the scheduling queue, resulting in reevaluation.

+### Scheduler Restart and State Recovery

+Because the scheduler's internal `activeQ` and `Unschedulable` pods pool are maintained in-memory, a scheduler restart clears the state of all pods currently undergoing preemption for a resize.
+To prevent these pods from remaining in a `Deferred` state indefinitely, the scheduler must proactively re-identify them upon startup.

+*   **Cold-Start Re-Queueing:** Upon initialization and completion of the initial cache sync, the scheduler will perform a one-time scan of all pods with the `Deferred` condition.
+*   **Re-evaluation:** Once in the queue, these pods will undergo the standard evaluation flow (Node Fit -> Preemption).

+*See risk considerations for shifting victims [here](#shifting-preemption-victims-during-scheduler-restart) and alternative considerations for persistent state [here](#persistent-preemption-state-across-restarts).*

 ### Scheduler Resource Reservation